-- 1. The programme is offered on a full-time and part-time basis. - 2.
+- 1. The programme is offered on a full-time basis. - 2.
 The programme commences once a year in September.

 Article 3.3 Language of instruction

 - 1. Throughout the programme and in all exams the English language will be the standard. - 2.
 It is not allowed to use dictionaries during the exams.